Founders’ Week in Brooksville offers lots of fun

-BROOKSVILLE -- On Saturday, Oct.
-8, check out the Multicultural Parade and Festival.
-The parade’s at 10 a.m and the festival is at noon.
-In addition to live music and food from all over the world, the mobile murals will be unveiled.
+BROOKSVILLE — There’s a lot happening at Founders’ Week 2022 in the city.

 On Oct.
-14, Friday Night Live offers live music, an artisan market, local food and a full bar from 6 to 9:30 p.m. at Hernando Park, 205 E. Fort Dade Drive.
+14, Friday Night Live offers live music, an artisan market, local food and a full bar from 6-9:30 p.m. at Hernando Park, 205 E. Fort Dade Drive.

 On Oct.
 15, from 10 a.m. to 2 p.m., Founders’ Day 2022 will have a fall festival, historic re-enactors, the Great Brooksville Games, a mechanical bull, the Beard, Mustache and Mullet contest, great food and more.
 The site is Historic Downtown Brooksville, and you won’t want to miss out on the fun.